Spring AI Integration

 - See the tools overview to extend your agents' capabilities

-- Check out examples for real-world implementations
+- Check examples for real-world implementations

 - Read the Spring Boot Integration guide for the direct Koog starter approach